flexdinesh/dev-landing-page/README.md

 ### Custom Domain

-In the case that you want to make your new landing page available under a domain like `{username}.com` you can get started with the instructions you can find in the [GitHub Help](https://help.github.com/articles/quick-start-setting-up-a-custom-domain/).
+If you want to make your new landing page available under a domain like `{username}.com` you can get started here - [Setting up a custom domain](https://help.github.com/articles/quick-start-setting-up-a-custom-domain/).

 ## License